 Due to the considerable destruction in this area only the Northern Whig building on the left of the pictures remains following the raid.

 The following pictures show the view from the opposite end of the street.
-(Picture above from Belfast Telegraph)
+(Pictures above from Belfast Telegraph and Google Comparrison)

 Victoria Street / Waring Street